 Word of warning: This hike is easily accessible from Seoul, so expect crowds the entire way.

 Jirisan is the tallest mountain in mainland South Korea and attracts 280,000 hikers each year.

-Jirisan National Park is the first and largest national park in
+Jirisan National Park is the first national park and largest mountainous national park in South

 Sprawling down the east coast of North and South Korea, the Taebaek mountain range is home to some stunning scenery and epic hikes.
 At 5,603ft (1,708m), Seoraksan is the tallest peak in this range.

 Reaching the highest point, Daecheongbong

 If you don’t feel like working up a sweat, you can ride the cable car and glimpse the park from above.
 Located just 2.5 hours away from Seoul, a trip to Seoraksan is a great addition to your South Korea itinerary.